VCurry20/FDAProject2021/README.md

 (Please note that these specifications are for Windows and may differ for the other OS)

-It is also recommended that you should install the following along side Anaconda
+It is also recommended that you should install the following alongside Anaconda.

-[Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.
+> [Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.

-[CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
+> [CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
 Through this you can push commands to run the code on your device.

-[Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository
+> [Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository

-[3][4][5]
+>[Github.com](https://github.com/) - this is where the repository is stored and from here you can acccess the repository.
+You can fork a copy of the respository to your Github account.

+[3][4][5][6]

 <br/>